-The dramatic ruin of Witley Court is no better complemented than by the hues of Autumn in the expansive gardens.
+The dramatic ruin of Witley Court is no better complemented than by the colours of autumn in the expansive gardens.
 It was here that the Victorians would come to celebrate at one of the famous parties the site became known for.

-A favourite view is the early morning vista over the grounds, with looming mist casting a dewy blanket across the estate.
-This is supported by hues of yellow, orange and bronze in the foliage of birches, field maples and oaks.
+A favourite view is the early morning vista over the grounds, with looming mist casting a dewy blanket across the lake.
+This is supported by hues of yellow, orange and bronze in the leaves and berries of Liquidambar, Sorbus, Euonymus and Viburnum.

 By October and November the Woodland walks will throw shades of burnt oranges providing a quintessential autumnal experience.
 Why not bring your dog along for an autumn stroll and enjoy the fresh air and beautiful surroundsVisit Witley Court